-Across the U.S., workplace discrimination on the basis of race, color, religion, sex, national origin, age (40 or older), disability, or genetic information is illegal under federal law.
-Of course, while certain employers must follow federal laws and regulations regarding employment discrimination, specific state and local laws prohibiting discrimination in hiring and employment can vary greatly from region to region.
+Across the U.S., workplace discrimination on the basis of race, gender, religion, pregnancy, and disability is illegal.
+Of course, while all employers must follow federal laws regarding employment discrimination, specific state laws pertaining to hiring and employment prejudices can vary greatly from region to region.

-For a better understanding of employment discrimination in America today, we analyzed 20 years of data from the EEOC Enforcement & Litigation Statistics.
+For a better understanding of employment discrimination in America today, we analyzed 21 years of data from the Equal Employment Opportunity Commission (EEOC) Enforcement & Litigation Statistics.
 Read on as we break down the more than 1.8 million complaints filed with the EEOC since 1997.

 Concerns in the workplace

-Sixty-four percent were officially dismissed as having found no issue after investigation, and over 18 percent were closed for administrative reasons.
+Sixty-four percent were officially dismissed as having found no issue after investigation, and around 18% were closed for administrative reasons.
 According to the EEOC, cases closed for administrative reasons may include the charging party deciding not to pursue their case, lack of communication, or a withdrawal request from the charging party.

 Discrimination rates, by state